villano-lab/galactic-spin-W1/paper/paper.md

 using interactive programs and by editing python code.
 This will give participants an understanding of how physicists arrived at the idea of dark matter showing them the difference between curve fits with and without dark matter.
-Understanding dark matter's epistemological origins will help participants to formulate their own opinions on the dark matter debate.
+Understanding dark matter's epistemological origins will help participants to formulate their own opinions on the dark matter debate. [@ROOT]

 # Models Used